polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 ## Putting it all Together

 To recap, we've:
-1. generated a wallet keyfile for production use
+1. generated a wallet keyfile for *production* use
 2. funded this wallet with both ETH and NCT
 3. decided on our Community(ies)
 4. retrieved our API key for our Community(ies)

 Now we're ready to plug our engine (& `balancemanager`) into the PolySwarm marketplace!

-If you've built your engine on `polyswarm-client`, (e.g. using our cookiecutter `engine-template` in the tutorials here), you simply need to specify some command line arguments / environment variables:
+If you've built your engine on `polyswarm-client`, (e.g. using our cookiecutter `engine-template` in the tutorials here), you simply need to specify some command line arguments (can also be specified as environment variables):

 ```bash
 # microengine \